 We are interested in understanding the cellular and molecular mechanisms that promote cancer cell plasticity and adaptation of tumour cells in metastatic niches and under therapeutic pressure.
 By using dynamic analyses of the tumour microenvironment and metastatic niche in human samples and preclinical models, in conjunction with single-cell omics, imaging and computational analyses, we aim to achieve a systems-level understanding of the molecular circuits and cellular crosstalk driving metastasis and therapy resistance.

 We employ a multidisciplinary approach that integrates computational and experimental strategies.
-Through collaborations with clinicians and researchers, we have access to patient samples and preclinical models, focusing on melanoma and breast cancer.
-By integrating single-cell multi-omics data, imaging and computational methods, our lab aims to dissect the microenvironmental cues and cell-cell communication networks that promote metastasis.
-The main areas of focus are:
+Through collaborations with clinicians and researchers, we have access to patient samples and preclinical models, focusing on melanoma, pancreatic and colorectal cancer.
+By integrating single-cell multi-omics data, imaging and computational methods, our lab aims to dissect the cancer cell intrinsic traits and cell-cell communication networks that promote metastasis and therapy resistance.